157 Meanings

 In circles if they tried

-A latent power I'm known to hide
+A latent power I know they hide

 To keep some hope alive